 Don’t forget to staple the long sides first

 It is best to staple a clean line on the longest side and then gradually move to the other side and again staple a clean line, which will help spread the tension uniformly.

-A good way to avoid sag is adding the cross bars or single bars after the frame is fully wrapped, stapled, and stuck with glue.
-It will force the last bit of loosened canvas to pull in and keep in-tight.
+A good way to avoid sag is by adding the cross bars or single bars after the frame is fully wrapped, stapled, and stuck with glue.
+It will force the last bit of loosened canvas to pull in and keep in tight.

 Use archival glue on the stretcher bars as you set the edge on the frame which helps in keeping it all even and flat on the surface of the frame.
 It does depend on the type of stretcher bars you are using.

-When you stretch the canvas in a humid surrounding, the canvas absorbs this humidity and relaxes even more.
+When you stretch the canvas in humid surroundings, the canvas absorbs this humidity and relaxes even more.
 This gives you an even tighter stretch when moved into a low humid area and the canvas shrinks up again.

-Now, as you’ve looked through our tips, always keep in mind of our tech and colour support experts in QubeArt!
+Now, as you’ve looked through our tips, always keep in mind our tech and color support experts in QubeArt!
 Allow us to help in delivering the best experience with your stretched canvas prints!